kerina-patel/kerina-patel.github.io/README.md

-# EV Chargers and Sales in California
+# EV Adoption in California
 ## Kerina Patel and Dana Morgan

 ### Introduction